react-page/react-page/docs/quick-start.md

-import "@react-page/plugins-slate/lib/index.css"; // Stylesheets for the rich text area plugin import parallax from "@react-page/plugins-parallax-background"; // A plugin for parallax background images import "@react-page/plugins-parallax-background/lib/index.css"; // Stylesheets for parallax background images require("react-tap-event-plugin")(); // react-tap-event-plugin is required by material-ui which is used by ory-editor-ui so we need to call it here
+import "@react-page/plugins-slate/lib/index.css"; // Stylesheets for the rich text area plugin import parallax from "@react-page/plugins-parallax-background"; // A plugin for parallax background images import "@react-page/plugins-parallax-background/lib/index.css"; // Stylesheets for parallax background images

 // Define which plugins we want to use.
 We only have slate and parallax available, so load those. const plugins = {